Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 i Selected both instances and click on "Include as pending below"

->  my taregt group as been created and the next step is to select both instance and click on include as pending bellow
+> My target group has been created, and the next step is to select both instances and click on "Include as Pending" below.

 ![TG2](./img/tg%20stage2.png)

-#  Target group successfully created the next step to return back to my load balancer and complete my creation
+#  The target group was successfully created.
+The next step is to return to my load balancer and complete the creation process.

+> This version enhances readability and flow.

 ![tg3](./img/tg3.png)